Supreme Court Sides With California Anti-Abortion Pregnancy Centers

 Passions run high when it comes to abortion.
 Add the fact that most anti-abortion pregnancy centers have a firm Christian perspective, and you have quite a volatile mix.

+Penny Nance, CEO of Concerned Women for America, said in a statement, "To be clear, this case was not about abortion.
+Malicious abortion politics definitely were the motivation behind it, but the case centered on the inappropriate mandate of the state compelling pro-life clinics to promote abortion in violation of their consciences.
+The case was about forced speech."

-The case began in 2015 when California passed a law known as the FACT Act.
+The case began in 2015 when California passed a law known as the Reproductive FACT Act.
 (It stands for Freedom, Accountability, Comprehensive Care and Transparency.)

-The impetus was two-fold — first, allegations that pregnancy centers opposed to abortion were using deceptive practices; and second, concern that lower-income women, in particular, weren't aware of the free pregnancy-related services California provides, from prenatal and delivery care to birth control and abortion.
+The impetus was twofold — first, allegations that pregnancy centers opposed to abortion were using deceptive practices; and second, concern that lower-income women, in particular, weren't aware of the free pregnancy-related services California provides, from prenatal and delivery care to birth control and abortion.

 The FACT Act requires unlicensed crisis pregnancy centers to post a sign or otherwise disclose to their clients in writing that the center is not a licensed medical facility and has no licensed medical provider who supervises the provision of services.
 The disclosure requirement extends to advertising, which anti-abortion pregnancy centers objected to as an attempt to "drown out" their message.

-The second provision of the law, dealing with licensed centers, requires clinics that do not provide a full range of reproductive care, including services covered by Medicaid, to post a sign that says the state provides free or low-cost access to prenatal care, birth control, and other reproductive care, including abortion.
+The second provision of the law, dealing with licensed centers, requires clinics that do not provide a full range of reproductive care, including services covered by Medicaid, to post a sign that says the state provides free or low-cost access to prenatal care, birth control and other reproductive care, including abortions.

 In recent years, the number of pregnancy centers that counsel against abortion has dramatically increased.
-Today there are about 2,700 of them around the country, more than three times the number of clinics that provide abortions.
+There are about 2,700 of them across the country, more than three times the number of clinics that provide abortions.

 And just as some states provide taxpayer funds for abortions, 14 states directly fund anti-abortion pregnancy centers.
 From 2001 to 2006, the centers received an estimated $30 million in federal funding.

 There is no data on how many of the 2,700 anti-abortion pregnancy centers are unlicensed.
-But unlicensed clinics offer pregnancy tests, limited ultrasounds, and, to an unskeptical eye, they can look very much like a licensed medical facility.
+But unlicensed clinics offer pregnancy tests and limited ultrasounds, and, to an unskeptical eye, they can look very much like a licensed medical facility.

 The personnel wear surgical scrubs or white coats and ask clients to fill out medical history questionnaires.
-Indeed, many clinics locate next to or across the street from a full service women's reproductive health center and some use similar sounding names.
+Indeed, many clinics locate next to or across the street from a full-service women's reproductive health center and some use similar-sounding names.